-The program activity closeout process consists of a thorough review and determination that all costs, with certain exceptions, paid with ASIP funds have been incurred, and the work has been completed in accordance with plans, specifications, and conditions of the project.
+The program activity closeout process consists of a thorough review and determination that all costs, with certain exceptions, paid with ASIP funds have been incurred, the work has been completed in accordance with plans, specifications, and conditions of the project, and any warranty issues are resolved.
 This process is documented in the Grant Closeout Report (GCR) and the required supporting documentation identified.
 Other information may be required and requested by the SCOR.
-The GCR must be submitted within 90 calendar days after the project is completed.
+The GCR must be submitted after the project is completed.